-Passport for Work supports refugee integration into the labour market
+Passport for Work refugee workshop

 Global mounting tensions and conflicts are increasing the influx of refugees in The Netherlands and (far) beyond.